 One of the most common types of airplanes in use today is the jet, which has largely replaced traditional aircraft powered by propellers.
-Although propeller planes are still used in some instances, jets dominate commercial and private air travel due to their greater speed, ability to fly at higher altitudes and mechanical reliability.
+Although propeller planes still see some flying action, jets dominate commercial and private air travel due to their greater speed, ability to fly at higher altitudes and mechanical reliability.

 General Airplane History

-While efforts toward powered flight date back to the earliest inventors, the first successful flight of a fixed-wing aircraft was performed famously by the Wright brothers in 1903.
+While efforts toward powered flight date back to the earliest inventors, the first successful flight of a fixed-wing aircraft is the famous one piloted by the Wright brothers in 1903.
 Their plane, known as the Wright Flyer I, was made of wood and used a gasoline engine to spin a pair of wooden propellers.
 Over the next several years, the Wright brothers continued to refine the design that would provide the basis for aircraft over the coming decades.

 World War I provided a major incentive for the design and construction of better airplanes.
-Planes were originally used purely for surveying the enemy's positions.
-This led to aerial bombardment with heavy objects and hand grenades.
-Finally, guns were mounted to planes (which by now were made of metal and capable of sustained level flight).
-Following the war, the civilian aviation industry began, promoted by hero pilots like Charles Lindbergh in the 1920s.
+Planes originally functioned as surveying equipment for ascertaining enemy positions.
+This led to aerial bombardment with heavy objects and hand grenades and prompted the mounting of guns to planes for defense.
+Following the war, the world saw the beginning of the civilian aviation industry, promoted by hero pilots like Charles Lindbergh in the 1920s.